 Inland waters considerations

-Many inland waterways draw heavily on AIS as a primary tool for tracking and it is important that the capabilities and limitations are fully understood.
+Many inland waterways draw heavily on AIS as a primary tool for VTT and it is important that the capabilities and limitations are fully understood.
 IALA’s guidance has relevance to VTSs in inland waters.

+The specifications for AIS equipment on inland vessels may be lower than those for AIS on seagoing ships; inland VTSs should consider screening the display of the received AIS data from inland vessels for accuracy.

 DEFINITIONS